By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Why are there so many counseling things that insurance does not cover?
+Why are there counseling things that insurance does not cover?
+V and Z codes.

 These everyday problems that can derail someone’s life get a “V” code.
-That does not mean they are not important but it does mean that generally we don’t see them as an illness, more like a challenge the person must face and overcome.
+That does not mean they are not important, but it does mean that generally, we don’t see them as an illness, more like a challenge the person must face and overcome.
 There are over 20 of these “V” codes.
+(In the DSM-5 this list has gotten longer.)

 Partner Relations problem